 How to Get Captioned Telephone Service without Internet Access

 Select call captioning phones can give you closed caption phone access without an internet connection.
-Some use an analog-only connection, and some include a built-in internet hotspot, giving the phone the ability to create its own internet connection without the need for home internet service.
+Some use an analog-only connection, and some include a built-in access point, giving the phone the ability to create its own internet connection without the need for home internet service.

 You can also get caption telephone service on your mobile phone.
 All you need is a captioning app and a smartphone with Wi-Fi or a cellular mobile data connection.